Skip to content

 I - Impact

 We wouldn't be talking about Growth if we weren't talking about your North Star Metric (NSM) at every turn.
-The ICE scoring model is no different.
+The ICE framework is no different.
 The very first thing to rank is how this idea could impact your NSM.

 Now, don't go ranking every new idea a 10 out of 10 (because what idea ISN'T a game-changer?).
 There are factors to consider.